open-mmlab/mmpretrain/docs/en/getting_started.md

 For MNIST, CIFAR10 and CIFAR100, the datasets will be downloaded and unzipped automatically if they are not found.

-For using custom datasets, please refer to [Tutorials 2: Adding New Dataset](tutorials/new_dataset.md).
+For using custom datasets, please refer to [Tutorial 3: Customize Dataset](tutorials/new_dataset.md).

 ## Inference with pretrained models